-At Lake House Academy we focus on helping our girls grow through secure and loving relationships.
+At Lake House Academy we focus on helping our girls and families grow through secure and loving relationships.
 Our students often come to Lake House feeling alone, disconnected and inadequate.
-Through our relational clinical model we help our students reconnect and grow within the context of secure and healthy relationships.
+Through our relational treatment structure we help our students reconnect and grow within the context of secure and healthy relationships.
 It is through healthy relationships between a child and their caregivers that ultimately leads to resiliency, positive behavioral change, confidence and lifelong success.

 We summarize our relational treatment model as CASA, which stands for Commitment, Acceptance, Security and Attunement.
-The goal of the model is Joy, experienced through co-regulation.
-The CASA Model provides the prescriptive guide and framework for getting to the root of the issue and addressing it effectively.
+The goal of the model is Joy, experienced through co-regulation leading to Self-Regulation This structure provides the prescriptive guide, framework, and growth markers for getting to the root of the issue and addressing it effectively.
 At Lake House Academy the tenets of CASA are integrated into all aspects of our program including clinical, milieu and academics and serves as a model for how we engage with both our students and families.

 At Lake House Academy, we strive to help our girls experience joy!
 We do this through the context of relationship and work with our students to build and re-establish the relationship with their family and form secure and healthy relationships with caregivers and peers.

 The CASA Model starts with the understanding that our relationships make us who we are.
 It is our interpersonal experiences with significant people in our lives that form our sense of self and influence our healthy development.
 When something is “off” in this process/step, it can affect every other aspect of a child’s growth and development.